b-fuze/lces/README.md

 # LCES
-LCES, the Linked Component Event System, is a Javascript library that features custom styled elements with a sophisticated state system, a templating system, dynamicText for dynamicly updating content what/wherever it may be, and more.
+LCES, the Linked Component Event System, is a Javascript library that features custom styled elements with a sophisticated state system, a templating system, dynamicText for dynamically updating content no matter what/where it may be, and more.

 ## Including LCES